What does the TRS Careers Programme look like?

 Introducing Unifrog

-All Rosewood School students will receive a login to Unifrog on joining us.
+All Rosewood School pupils will receive a login to Unifrog on joining us.
 This gives full access to an award winning careers platform that can be used at home as well as in school on a laptop, desk computer or smart phone.
 It covers:

 Exploring pathways and developing skills